cmu-lib/CCDL_pgh_202008/workshop/workshop-structure.md

 _Remember – if you have a question, another person in the course almost certainly has the same question!_

-In addition, because the CCDL team is also currently all-remote, keeping most communication to the training-specific Slack channel allows us to better coordinate our efforts and make sure you get the support you need.
+In addition, because the instructors is also currently all-remote, keeping most communication to the training-specific Slack channel allows us to better coordinate our efforts and make sure you get the support you need.

 You can read more about how we use Zoom and Slack in the [Zoom procedures](../virtual-setup/zoom-procedures.md) and [Slack procedures](../virtual-setup/slack-procedures.md) documentation.
 We've put together the table below to serve as a guide at a glance.